-TO BE HELD ON JUNE \\\, 2000
+TO BE HELD ON JULY 13, 2000

-The annual meeting of shareholders of United Community Banks, Inc. will be held on June \\, 2000 at 2:00 p.m. at The Brasstown Valley Resort, Highway 515, Young Harris, Georgia, for the following purposes:
+The annual meeting of shareholders of United Community Banks, Inc. will be held on July 13, 2000 at 2:00 p.m. at The Brasstown Valley Resort, Highway 515, Young Harris, Georgia, for the following purposes:

 - To elect 12 directors to constitute the board of directors to serve until the next annual meeting and until their successors are elected and qualified; - To consider a proposal to approve the 2000 Key Employee Stock Option Plan; - 3.
-To consider a proposal to amend the United Restated Articles of Incorporation to increase the number of authorized shares of common stock from 10,000,000 to 50,000,000 shares; and - To consider and act upon any other matters that may properly come before the meeting and any adjournment thereof.
+To consider a proposal to amend the United Restated Articles of Incorporation to increase the number of authorized shares of common stock from 10,000,000 to 50,000,000 shares in connection with the mergers of United with North Point Bancshares, Inc, and Independent Bancshares, Inc. and for other corporate purposes, although no other plans, understandings, or agreements have been made concering the increased authorized common stock; and - To consider and act upon any other matters that may properly come before the meeting and any adjournment thereof.